rkapl123/CmdLogAddin/docs/README.md

 ### Known Issues

 Quitting Excel from the Workbook_Open event procedure (or any subsequently called procedure) is only possible by calling a procedure on a different thread by using Application.OnTime (Now, "NameOfQuittingProcedure")

-The same applies to the procedures invoked with the `start` switches, so for quitting Excel use Application.OnTime
+The same applies to the procedures invoked with the `start` switches, so for quitting Excel use `Application.OnTime`.
 The LogFatal call (see below) already uses this method, so there is nothing to do in this case.

+Office 2019 seems to modify the command line (removing everything after the called workbook), so it is advisable to place the arguments first and the called workbook last.

 ## Logging